lgrammer/annexcss/README.md

 Using the animate.css package to compile was just a method to prefix and quickly iterate on commonly used CSS animation techniques for an accompanying JS framework.

 Originally I wanted to use animate.css itself or a fork of the project, but the project is a bit older now and had unneeded overhead.
-The current recent versions of Next.js (>9.5.0) makes the animate.css postcss scripts redundant.
+The current recent versions of Next.js (>9.5.0) make the animate.css postcss scripts redundant.
 All postcss should be shifted to the framework side to maximize compatibility.

-There is one major core difference as well - AnnexCSS wraps all elements with required properties instead of individually applying them in a general class alongside the animation classes.
+There is one major core difference as well - AnnexCSS wraps all elements with required properties instead of individually applying them.
 This allows for cleaner markup.
 Instead of animate__animated animate__fadeIn just for one animation, you just need @fadeIn etc.

 |                   |                    |                     |                      |
 | ----------------- | ------------------ | ------------------- | -------------------- |